edoput/lycheese/README.md

 To remove it from the startup processes `sudo  /etc/init.d/srs disable` .

 Changing the init file will require a restart `sudo /etc/init.d/srs restart` .

+## youtube

+Log in Youtube and go to the "Live streaming" section, scroll down till the config card, there are both the rtmp url and stream key.

 [lychee_on_wikipedia]: https://en.wikipedia.org/wiki/Lychee
 [sliced_thread]: http://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-ugly-plugins/html/gst-plugins-ugly-plugins-x264enc.html#GstX264Enc--sliced-threads